akaplich/SeleniumJava-AllureReports/README.md

 * run "mvn clean install" to clear dependencies and download them based on the POM
 * Install GitHub Copilot plugin into Intellij

+Steps to import RWHQ Testcase
+1. Create a new groovy file/class using the RWHQ name.
+Spaces and dashes need to be removed.
+I've been using names like this TC_C10805_PostUpdate
+2. Copy groovy code into the class.
+Replace the "class RedwoodHQTestCase{" with the one generated during the file creation
+3. Add 'private static Browser browser = Browser.getInstance()' in the class outside the functions
+4. Remove 'new Browser().run(…' and replace with 'browser.run(variables."affiliateURL".toString())'
+5. (Optional) Add 'private static final Logger logger = LoggerFactory.getLogger([classname].class);'
+6. (Optional) Replace qualified names with imports

 Technologies currently included:
 * slf4j.Logger with a loggerback backend to provide logging capabilities
 * TestNG  for annotations/reporting/etc...